 Dispatchers of the ECC find themselves in other support roles as well.
 Our staff can be found teaching at the criminal justice academy, training and certifying agencies and individuals in the use of first aid and VCIN operations, or assisting the Office of Emergency Management during crisis situations, such as natural or man-made disasters.

 In August of 2012, our new Emergency Communications Center was completed with modern, state-of-the-art equipment allowing dispatchers to serve in an upgraded and more comfortable environment.
 This six-position Public Safety Access Point (PSAP) also replaced the aging analog radio system that had been in place since the 1990s with a digital format that complements systems used by York and James City Counties: this is a great advantage when confronted with a regional emergency or if one of the three Centers ever go down.
 A new radio tower was also constructed, allowing for clear radio communications from the North Carolina border up to Tappahannock.
-We are preparing for a transition from using traditional, copper wires for receiving calls to an IP (internet protocol) based system that is rolling out state-wide over the next few years.
-Upgrades to our current call handling equipment will begin later this year.
+We are preparing for a transition from using traditional, copper wires for receiving calls to an IP (internet protocol) based system referred to as Next Gen 9-1-1 that is starting to be implemented state-wide, with Gloucester currently slated for its upgrade late in 2020.